 mail.
 Let's begin, shall we?

-of Angela, Thor's sister!
-Place your comic book carefully
+appearance of Angela, Thor's sister!
+Place your comic book

-inside a mylite2 with fullback (preferred) or use BCW silver
+carefully inside a mylite2 with fullback (preferred) or

-for the comic book.
-You can safely ship up to 10 books this
+edges for the comic book.
+You can safely ship up to 10 books

-way, alternating spines along the staple line.
-Be sure to
+this way, alternating spines along the staple line.
+Stack

 Place the comic book(s) face down.
 You are going to place